Mirfaisal72/Mirfaisal72/README.md

 ## About Me

-I'm a second-year CSE student deeply interested in Machine Learning and Deep Learning.
+I'm a Third-year CSE student deeply interested in Machine Learning and Deep Learning.
 I'm eager to contribute to open-source and real-world projects.

 - 🌱 I'm addicted to learning every day and continuously growing my skills.
 - 🤝 I thrive on collaborating with diverse teams and contributing to impactful projects.